-Section 72.
-OFFICIAL SEAL: The official seal of the city prescribed therefor by the preceding charter of the city shall continue to be the official seal of the city under this charter.
+Section 57.
+OFFICIAL SEAL: The official seal of the City prescribed therefor by the preceding Charter of the City shall continue to be the official seal of the City under this Charter.

-Section 73.
-ZONING SYSTEM: The City of Monterey is hereby declared to be primarily a residential city and the Council shall have power to establish such zoning system within the city as may in its judgment be most beneficial, and in such zoning systems may prohibit the erection or maintenance of any class or classes of buildings within certain areas, and may classify and reclassify the zones established.
+Section 58.
+ZONING SYSTEM: The City of Monterey is hereby declared to be primarily a residential City and the Council shall have power to establish such zoning system within the City as may in its judgment be most beneficial, and in such zoning system may prohibit the erection or maintenance of any class or classes of buildings within certain areas, and may classify and reclassify the zones established.
 The Council may also prescribe the character of materials and method of construction of buildings erected within any zone area, and may establish set-back lines as it may consider necessary and proper.
+Section 59.
+ADMINISTERING OATHS, SUBPOENAS: Every elective officer and every chief appointive official, including all members of boards and commissions provided for in this Charter or by ordinance, shall have the power to administer oaths and affirmations, and every such board and commission shall have the power to issue subpoenas, to compel by subpoena the production of books, papers and documents, and to take and hear testimony concerning any matter or thing pending before such board or commission.